mernst32/Py-SCSE-search-and-compare/README.md

 # Py-SCSO-Compare
 This is neither an official Searchcode nor an official Stackoverflow application!
 Just something I wrote for my bachelor thesis.
+## Requirements
+Python 3+ required + the contents of the `requirements.txt` file.
 ## Usage
 All of the scripts should be used as CLI applications, but I also restructered them to modules.
 So you can use them in that way as well.
 Anyway if you want to run them as CLI apps just clone/download this repo and run the scripts in order of appearance.
-Python 3+ required + the contents of the requirements.txt file.
 ### dsc_cli.py
 ```